FZRkik/Payment-Acceptance-Rate-Analysis-/README.md

 ---

 ## 🎯 Objective
-This project analyzes credit and debit card payment acceptance rates to identify factors influencing fluctuations and declines.
-The goal is to uncover potential causes behind acceptance rate changes and provide actionable insights to improve payment performance.
+This analysis investigates the decline in credit and debit card payment acceptance rates processed by Globepay.
+The primary goal is to identify potential causes behind this drop and provide actionable insights to improve acceptance performance.

 ## 🗂️ Data and Methodology
 - Analyzed **acceptance** and **chargeback** reports, focusing on key features such as: